miguelPerezOntiveros/framework/README.md

 	- Document calls to cruds
 - I shouldn't have visibility on projects I'm not user of ¿? does that make sense?
 - SYNDICATION
+- check if page and theme url availability need adjustments due to case sensitivity
 - verify session on pages from page table? would need to be able to mark pages as private as well
 - Import/Export
 	- maker_mike Import with drag and drop